vbmobile/mobile-id-documentation/docs/Features/Ultralight/Ultralight_Index.md

 # Ultralight Integration

-Ultralight enables **Beamsync**, a proximity-based data transmission mechanism that sends passenger data to nearby touchpoints (for example, gates or kiosks).
+Ultralight enables **Beamsync**, a proximity-based data transmission mechanism that broadcasts passenger data to nearby airport touchpoints (for example, e-gates or self-service kiosks).
+This allows passengers to pass through airport processes without re-scanning their documents at each step.

-In the current SDK architecture, Ultralight is integrated through the **Enrolment SDK** facade.
+In the current SDK architecture, Ultralight is integrated through the Enrolment SDK facade.
-You provide your own `UltralightProvider` during initialization, and Enrolment exposes methods to control sharing.
+You provide your own `UltralightProvider` during initialization, and Enrolment exposes two methods to control the sharing lifecycle: `share()` (sets passengers and starts broadcasting) and `stopSharing()`.

+## Prerequisites

+Before integrating Ultralight, ensure you have:

+- **Ultralight API key** — Contact your Amadeus liaison to obtain one
+- **Ultralight provider dependency** — Added to your project (see import instructions below)

+=== "Android"

+    - **Minimum SDK level 26** (same as Enrolment SDK)
+    - **Required permissions** (brought transitively by the Ultralight provider dependency):
+        - `BLUETOOTH_SCAN`, `BLUETOOTH_CONNECT` (Bluetooth Low Energy)
+        - `ACCESS_FINE_LOCATION`, `ACCESS_COARSE_LOCATION` (required for BLE scanning)
+    - **Runtime requirements:**
+        - Bluetooth must be enabled on the device
+        - Location services must be enabled on the device

+    !!! note
+        The SDK validates that Bluetooth and Location are enabled before starting Beamsync and returns a descriptive `FeatureError` if either is disabled.

+=== "iOS"

+    - Requirements will be available soon

 ## How to Import